How To Remedy Issues In You Central Air Conditioning

-Your central air conditioner has two fans: one located inside that blows cool air for your home and one located outside that blows over condenser coils in order to release heat from your home.
-If there are problems with either one of these fans, your home will not be able to cool properly.
-Today we’re going to talk about some of the most common reasons why your central air conditioner fans might not be working and what can be done to fix the problem!
+Your central air conditioner has two fans: one located inside which blows cool air into your home, and one located outside which blows over condenser coils in order to release heat from your home’s air.
+If there are problems with either of these fans, your air conditioner will not be able to cool your home properly.
+Let’s look at some likely reasons for a malfunctioning central air conditioner fan, and what you can do to resolve the problem!

 - Capacitor problems.
-A capacitor stores up energy that is used to provide power to your air conditioner’s fans.
-For various reasons, your capacitor can go bad and stop working properly, which will force one of your system’s fans to stop spinning.
-Often times a bad capacitor will need to be replaced by a professional.
+A capacitor stores up energy that provides power to your air conditioner’s fans.
+However, your capacitor can go bad for various reasons and stop working properly, which will force one of your system’s fans to stop spinning.
+Often a bad capacitor will need to be replaced by a professional.

 - Contactor problems.
-An air conditioner’s contactor is a switch in which electricity flows in and out in order to control the compressor as well as the condenser fan motor.
+An air conditioner contactor is an electrical switch that controls the compressor and condenser fan motor.
 It is common for the contactor to go bad over time, which restricts the outside fan from working properly.
-This is another part that can be replaced by a professional contractor.
+This is another part that must be repaired by a professional HVAC contractor.

 - Loose or broken belt.
-In older systems with belt-powered fans, the belt can get loose or break and cause the fan to stop spinning properly.
-This can be repaired, but it’s often a good sign that it’s time for a new air conditioner since you likely have an older and less efficient system.
+In older systems with belt-powered fans, the belt can become loose or break and cause the fan to stop spinning properly.
+This can be repaired, but it’s often a good sign that it’s time for a new air conditioner.

 - Unit not receiving power.
-Some air conditioner fan problems might not be the fault of the fan’s assembly at all, but rather a power issue.
+Some air conditioner fan problems might be a power issue, rather than anything to do with the fan’s assembly.
 Various parts of your air conditioner can overheat and trip your circuit breaker, forcing your air conditioner to shut down.
 If this is the case, you can flip the switch at your circuit breaker back on.
-However, repeated power issues should be looked at by a professional.
+However; repeated power issues should be looked at by a professional.